-Perishable food shouldn't be kept above 40 degrees Fahrenheit for more than two hours.
-Otherwise, the food may begin to spoil and bacterial growth will start.
-Throw out any perishable foods that have gone without refrigeration too long so you don't risk any food-borne illness.
+Perishable food shouldn't be kept above 40 degrees Fahrenheit for more than two hours, otherwise, the food may begin to spoil and bacterial growth will start.
+Throw out any perishable foods that have gone without refrigeration for too long so you don't risk any food-borne illness.

 If weather-related power outages are common where you live, think about investing in a gas-powered generator so you can at least keep the refrigerator and freezer going, as well as other necessary electronic devices.